G20 Saudi Secretariat Announces Digital Summit to Discuss Inclusive Growth in Aftermath of Covid-19 | ANP Pers Support | De kortste weg naar publiciteit

 -- Shameel Joosub, CEO, Vodacom Group

-The series will be live-streamed and delegates can participate in an interactive event platform.
-A full recording of the event will be available afterward at globalsummitseries.live.ft.com [https://globalsummitseries.live.ft.com/].
+The series will be live streamed and delegates can participate on an interactive event platform.
+A full recording of the event will be available afterwards at [https://globalsummitseries.live.ft.com/]globalsummitseries.live.ft.com [https://globalsummitseries.live.ft.com/]